kdalanon/LLM-AutoHotkey-Assistant/README.md

 ![image](https://github.com/user-attachments/assets/ca0ce9a1-77ac-40a9-9eef-17de255ca599)

+## 📣 Share prompts and settings

+Do you have prompts and settings you'd like to share?
+[Check here](https://github.com/kdalanon/LLM-AutoHotkey-Assistant/discussions/7) to share your prompts!

 ## 🔒 Privacy policy

 The app does not collect logs, prompts, or copied text.
 It simply bundles up the conversation between you and your chosen API model and sends the request to [OpenRouter.ai](https://openrouter.ai/).
 See their privacy policy [here](https://openrouter.ai/privacy).
 Adjust your OpenRouter privacy settings [here](https://openrouter.ai/settings/privacy).